actuallyyun/Cornu-Exchange-project/README.md

 https://cs50.harvard.edu/web/2020/projects/2/commerce/

 ##### Commerce, an ebay like website
 It is build with Python and Django.
+Database powered by Postgresql.
+Deployed with Heroku.
+Static file served with AWS S3.
 1. Users can list items and set a price.
 2. Users can browse all the listings on the website.
 3. Users can place bids and purchasing items.